 This ground beef pot pie is simple and easy to make.
 A savory, meaty filling packed with veggies and flavor and topped with a golden buttery crust, what else could you want?

 We love to eat pot pies around here and I love them because they're so easy to make.
-Using frozen veggies and a storebought crust this ground beef pot pie with cream of mushroom soup is as easy as it gets.
+Using frozen veggies and a storebought crust this ground beef pot pie with cream of mushroom soup is as easy as it gets, although my Easy Chicken Pot Pie is pretty simple too.

 This cast iron skillet pot pie is cooked together in one large skillet, the flavors really have time to develop before baking, which is ideal for a flavorful pie.

-One of the standout features of ground beef pot pie is the flaky, buttery pie crust that encases the filling.
-Together, the well-seasoned ground beef, vibrant vegetables, and flaky pie crust create a delicious, wholesome pot pie that's sure to become a family favorite.
+From the filling made of well-seasoned ground beef and vibrant vegetables to the flaky pie crust on top, this is a delicious, wholesome pot pie that's sure to become a family favorite.

 Jump to:

-Pie Crust- Use premade pie crust or storebought pie crust, depending on what's easier or what you have on hand.
+Pie crust.
+Use Homemade Pie Crust or a store bought crust, depending on what you have on hand.

 Step 1: Heat olive oil in a 12 inch cast-iron skillet over medium heat.
 Add in and cook the ground beef, celery, and onions until the ground beef is browned and the onion is soft.
 Drain grease if needed.